In this article, I illustrate how distrust has made my travels more difficult.

 Who we are going to ask for directions when lost?

 How are we going to learn about other cultures if are afraid of locals?

-I don’t want to think how we would have ended without our new bus friends.
+I don’t want to think about how we would have ended without our new bus friends.
 They made things so easy for us.

+Do you agree that distrust complicated travel?
 What has happened to you in cases you haven’t trust locals?
 Let me know in the comments section below.